dolmades/dolmades-cli/README.md

 ## Future

 Dolmades currently is a prototypical implementation done in python.
-Once it is feature-complete I want to work on an enhanced followup version based on Qt combining a remote repository service.
+Once it is feature-complete I want to work on an enhanced version based on Qt combining a remote repository service.
 The primary goal will be to create a powerful GUI to setup, maintain and run Windows software under Linux.

 I figure some exciting use cases which would become addressable as well, e.g.